Corporate GovernanceCorporate Governance

 The basic policies and procedures in determining the remuneration of senior management and Directors are as follows:

-6. Must be determined in accordance with sound corporate governance and revised appropriately and in a timely manner to reflect socioeconomic conditions and the business environment in order to enable a sustainable improvement in corporate value.
+6. Must be determined in accordance with sound corporate governance and revised appropriately and in a timely manner to reflect socioeconomic conditions and the business environment.

 In addition, remuneration for Directors who are members of the Audit and Supervisory Committee is only comprised of a fixed remuneration in order to emphasize the independence and objectivity from management.
 The remuneration amount for each Director who are members of the Audit and Supervisory Committee is determined through deliberations carried out at the Audit and Supervisory Committee.

-The Company's payment policy for Director's that hold concurrent positions held at group companies is for the main company to be the payer of remuneration to that Director.
+The Company's payment policy for Director's that hold concurrent positions at group companies is for the main company to be the payer of remuneration to that Director.

 (4) Board policies and procedures in the appointment of the senior management and the nomination of Directors